 Pete has canoed more than 8,000 miles through remote regions of Canada and put on plenty of miles in his “backyard” BWCAW.
 He has written for a number of publications and produced a documentary film for Twin Cites Public Television.
 Before coming to the Friends he worked at a marketing agency, and in another life flirted with a career in academia.

 Operations and Outreach Coordinator

 Rachel enjoyed her first trip to the BWCAW on her honeymoon and couldn’t believe such a treasure was situated right in her home state!
 Ecological justice and climate change have been issues dear to her heart since studying Global Studies at Concordia College and traveling abroad in India.
 At home, Rachel enjoys gardening with her husband, knitting/crocheting and hiking.

 Having worked for seven years at the Minnesota Senate and more recently as the legislative coordinator for the Sierra Club North Star Chapter, Kara is excited to combine her government experience with her love of the outdoors to help advocate for and protect our beautiful BWCAW.
 In addition to attending law school part time at Mitchell Hamline, she enjoys camping, hiking, spending time on and near water and listening to live music.

 Program Coordinator/Administrative Assistant

-Lauren is passionate about protecting wildlife, wild places, and advocating for environmental justice.
-In addition to working with the Friends, she is pursuing her Master’s with Oregon State University.
-In her free time, Lauren loves to travel and camp with her two dogs, play golf, and is a proud member of the St. Croix Valley Bird Club.
+Lauren is passionate about protecting wildlife, wild places and advocating for environmental justice.
+In addition to working with the Friends, she is pursuing her master’s degree through Oregon State University.
+Lauren loves to travel and camp with her two dogs, play golf and is a proud member of the St. Croix Valley Bird Club.